Scaling law of the drag force in dense granular media

 where the exponents $\alpha_\mu$ and $\phi_\mu$ satisfy the approximate sum rule $\alpha_\mu+\phi_\mu\approx 3$.
 Unfortunately, we cannot explain $\mu$-dependences of the nontrivial exponents $\alpha_\mu$ and $\phi_\mu$.
 The explanation of the exponents would be an important subject of our future work.

 To express Eq.\ (\ref{eq:Fdrag_scaling}), we make the following assumptions: (i) in the quasistatic regime, i.e., for $\mathrm{Fr}<1$, the force remains constant throughout and is equal to its yield force.
 We have seen that this is not true for the case without friction.
-However, for $\mu\ge0.05$, this is found to be true. (ii) The graphs are continuous at both $\mathrm{Fr}=1$ and $\mathrm{Fr}=5$. (iii) The intruder is not located in shallow region.
+However, for $\mu\ge0.05$, this is found to be true. (ii) The graphs are continuous at both $\mathrm{Fr}=1$ and $\mathrm{Fr}=5$.
+This is what we have used to obtain the function in regime II using parameters from regime I and III ($\Psi$ and $\lambda$, respectively). (iii) The intruder is not located in shallow region.
 In other word, if the location of the intruder is shallow, we cannot use Eq.\ (\ref{eq:Fdrag_scaling}) because the drag force cannot be expressed as a product of the yield force and the dynamical part.